Industrial violence: Colonial India

-Widespread unionisation occurred between 1918-1920 within India, although industrial violence persisted before and after this period.
+Widespread unionisation occurred between 1918 and 1920 within India, although industrial violence persisted before and after this period.
 One large example of this is the South Indian Railway Strike 1928.
 This strike began with non-violent tactics, but the subsequent rioting ultimately led to multiple casualties and fatalities.
 In the 10 days of strike, railroad management reported 78 cases of obstruction and sabotage.

 In 1862, the villagers of Urappanur in the Madurai district of the Madras protested against the diversion of water from a channel which irrigated their fields.
 When police attempted to bodily remove the workers from their sit-in, they began to pelt the police with stones.
 Moreover, there are multiple occasions where workers participated in food riots.
 For example, in 1876, railroad labourers' pay was in arrears, and grain prices were high.
 As traders refused to extend the workers by credit, the workers looted the bazaars in Cuddalore, South Arcot.
 In 1918, food riots and looting began in the rice growing areas of Krishna and Godavari rivers in May and reached the working class areas North of Madras City by September.
 During the looting and rioting that followed, cotton mill and rail workshop workers were major participants.
 However, after 1920 no major outbreaks of grain rioting occurred.